m-barthelemy/AcmeSwift/README.md

 <br/>

-You now need to publish the challenges.
+You will need to publish the challenges.
 AcmeSwift provides a way to list the pending HTTP or DNS challenges:
 ```swift
 let challengeDescs = try await acme.orders.describePendingChallenges(from: order, preferring: .http)
 for desc in challengeDescs {